 The Episcopal Church IN South Carolina January 26, 2013 / 6 Comments A photo from the convention of the Episcopal Church in South Carolina – temporary name for the diocese and missing seal.
-Category : The LeadTags : Dioceses Comment Policy Our comment policy requires that you use your real name and provide an email address (your email will not be published).
+Category : The LeadTags : Dioceses Comment Policy Our comment policy requires that you use your real first and last names and provide an email address (your email will not be published).
 Comments that use non-PG rated language, include personal attacks, that are not provable as fact or that we deem in any way to to be counter to our mission of fostering respectful dialogue will not be posted.
-We also ask that you limit your comments to no more than four per day.
+We also ask that you limit your comments to no more than four comments per story per day.
 6 Comments tobias haller January 26, 2013 Well done.
 The use of “in” — as in the full name of the Episcopal Church — helps to clarify that the larger body, the church. exists “in” the states; the larger body is not simply a collection of the church “of” each state.
 GrandmèreMimi January 26, 2013 Excellent.
 A smart solution.
 June Butler Clint Davis January 26, 2013 HA!
 No one can ever accuse Episcopalians of being stupid!
 Well done!
 Roger Mortimer January 26, 2013 More on Judge Goodstein’s past, this time from the Charleston Post & Courier, one of the South’s oldest (1803) and more conservative newspapers, here reported via Bishopaccountability.org, since the Post & Courier’s archive is accessible by subscription only.
 In its reporting on the 2008 RC child abuse case, the P & C states “Charleston attorney Gregg Meyers ……. is accusing the church of delaying payment of $1.375 million and colluding with class counsel and Diane Goodstein, the circuit court judge in Dorchester County who presided over the class-action case.
 ‘Apparently all counsel were colluding to move settled cases to Dorchester County to get the cases to Judge Goodstein, or to get them away from any judge who might preside in Charleston County,’ Meyers stated in the suit.”
 Seems Lawrence’s folks are using the same tactic in a juvenile attempt to urinate on the continuing diocese’s carnival this weekend.
 Next week’s hearing in Columbia, which I hope to attend as it will be held just a few blocks from here, should set matters straight. http://www.bishop-accountability.org/news2008/05_06/2008_06_26_Parker_ChargesFly.htm Ronald Caldwell January 29, 2013 Roger: Thanks for that note.
 Please do attend the hearing and keep us posted as soon as possible.
 I attended the convention on Jan.
 26 in Charleston.
 The term “Episcopal Church in South Carolina” was used consistently but the clear meaning throughout was that this meeting was the ongoing Episcopal church diocese.
 A resolution passed unanimously to revoke all earlier measures of the diocesan conventions against TEC.
 The legal names and the emblem were registered by the Episcopal diocese when the diocese was under the Constitution and Canons of TEC.
 They should remain with the diocese.
 Keep us posted.
 John B. Chilton January 29, 2013 I propose we call us The Episcopalian Diocese of South Carolina.
 Members would be called Episcopals.
 The Rev. Sally Jones would be Rev. Sally Jones.
 That would eliminate any possible confusion of the two dioceses.
 Comments are closed.